Soft X-ray line emission from hot gas in intervening galaxy halos and diffuse gas in the cosmic web

 \item Hot gas that is gravitationally bound to galaxy halos and that is diffusely distributed as the intergalactic medium residing in the cosmic web structures occupy different regions of the temperature-density-metallicity phase space.
-Diffuse gas can contribute nearly equally to the soft X-ray emission comparing to the hot gas in star-forming galaxies along the line of sight, while quenched galaxy halos contribute the least to the hot gas emission in the lightcone (as shown in Table \ref{tab:landscape}, as well as in Fig.~\ref{fig:gal_diff} and Fig.~\ref{fig:sfg_qg}).
+Diffuse gas can contribute nearly equally to the soft X-ray emission compared to the hot gas in star-forming galaxies along the line of sight, while quenched galaxy halos contribute the least to the hot-gas emission in the light cone (as shown in Table \ref{tab:landscape}, as well as in Fig.~\ref{fig:gal_diff} and Fig.~\ref{fig:sfg_qg}).

-\item The soft X-ray spectra and fluxes of the intervening hot gas differ strongly case by case due to the large variance in the foreground and background hot gas distributions in line with a target source (see Table~\ref{tab:landscape}).
+\item The soft X-ray spectra and fluxes of the intervening hot gas differ strongly case by case due to the large variance in the foreground and background hot-gas distributions in line with a target source (see Table~\ref{tab:landscape}).
 The fluxes from all of the line-of-sight emitters as measured in the energy band of $\SIrange{0.4}{0.85}{keV}$ can reach $\sim \SIrange{20}{200}{\percent}$ of the target emission, lower for clusters and higher for galaxies.
-The fluxes measured in narrow bands around the \ion{\ce{O}}{\romannumeral7} (r) and \ion{\ce{O}}{\romannumeral8} (K$\alpha$) are typically a few percent of the target emission, indicating that these line emissions (as measured within narrow bands) better present the hot gas emission of the target sources, compared to that measured in wider energy bands.
+The fluxes measured in narrow bands around the \ion{\ce{O}}{\romannumeral7} (r) and \ion{\ce{O}}{\romannumeral8} (K$\alpha$) are typically a few percent of the target emission, indicating that these line emissions (as measured within narrow bands) better present the hot-gas emission of the target sources, compared to that measured in wider energy bands.

 \end{enumerate}